unique-EJ/info_toHave/README.md

 (it was "connections of data" - Connections of data you have/create)

 EXAMPLES:
-1. Info (webpage) is saved from Chrome browser to MyDataLinks.
+1. Info (webpage) is saved from Chrome browser to _info_toHave / MyDataLinks.
 2. You get a word that links 2 "pieces" in that info, from the app.

 To-do (for me):